sav-che/TL-2/Authors/Bartling, Friedrich (Theophilus) Gottlieb {std. Bartl.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 347](https://www.biodiversitylibrary.org/item/103858#page/359/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 347](https://www.biodiversitylibrary.org/page/33265074) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bartling, Friedrich Gottlieb {std.
 Bartl.}|first entry]] for this author

 ### Author

 \* Bartling, Friedrich \[Theophilus\] Gottlieb (1798-1875), German (Hannover) botanist, Dr. phil.
 Goet.
 1820, Privat-Docent at the University of Göttingen 1821-1831, extraordinary professor 1831-1837, regular professor of botany ib.
-1837-1875; director of the Göttingen botanical Garden; in 1848 in charge of the University volunteer company, founder of the Göttingen herbarium. (*Bartl.*).
+1837-1875; director of the Göttingen botanical Garden; in 1848 in charge of the University volunteer company, founder of the Göttingen herbarium.
+**Abbreviated name**: *Bartl.*

 #### Herbarium and types